Treefrog/Handbook/Manual/overtime.md

 > Not all Frogweb Hours are actually Paid Hours

 - Hours only count as "paid hours" if you are **obligated** to be there or do them.
-Team building days, client lunches, Pod training, most events, self-learning, Learn O'Clock and most administration time is all "by choice only", and therefore does not count towards "overtime hours" (as proven by the very rare occurence of all Frogs attending without punitive measures being taken).
+Voluntary components: team building days, client lunches, Pod training, most events, self-learning, Learn O'Clock and most administration time is all "by choice only", and therefore does not count towards "overtime hours" (as proven by the very rare occurence of all Frogs attending most events without punitive measures being taken).
 As all other hours should be billable against a client, only billable hours count towards your "overtime calculations".

 > This is a Salaried environment, not an Hourly one.
 It's up to you to self-manage with common sense.